-- A load generator, using the F(n) computation, that strenuously exercises the DAG model of computation: It spawns many tasks that require synchronization of predecessor tasks.
-This load generator is versatile because it augments the F(n) computation with a parameterized synthetic load.
-The technique for accurately estimating long sequential execution times, based on 2 short executions, obviates the need for the most time-consuming experiments, saving days of experimental work. - Providing a test bed for a variety of research topics, such as automated trading, reputation services, authentication services, and bonding services.
-CX also provides a test bed for algorithm research into networkbased parallel computation.
+- A load generator, using the F(n) computation, that strenuously exercises the dag model of computation: It spawns many tasks that require synchronization of predecessor tasks.
+This load generator is versatile because it augments the F(n) computation with a parameterized synthetic load. - A technique for accurately estimating long sequential execution times, based on 2 short executions, that obviates the need for the most timeconsuming experiments, potentially saving days of experimental work.

+• A test bed for a variety of research topics, such as automated trading, reputation services, authentication services, and bonding services.
+CX also provides a test bed for algorithm research into network-based parallel computation.

-The API can serve as a target for a higher level notation for the object-oriented expression of parallel algorithms.
-As future work, we are working on an extension to Java, an object-oriented analog to Cilk's extensions to C. The extensions (which, when elided, leave a valid single JVM Java program) could be preprocessed into another Java program-one that exploits the algorithm's task-level parallelism when run on CX's network computing system.
+The API can serve as a target for a higher level notation for the objectoriented expression of parallel algorithms.
+As future work, we may work on an extension to Java, an object-oriented analog to Cilk's extensions to C. The extensions (which, when elided, leave a valid Java program) could be preprocessed into another Java program-one that exploits the algorithm's task-level parallelism when run on CX's network computing system.
 We would like to more deeply analyze and experiment with diffusion, modelling task servers and producers as adaptive controllers.